 And slow-moving.
 If they are, head upstairs, and again, you’ll find two cadecas on the departures level.
 One straight ahead as you get off the escalator and one behind you.
 Join the line.

-Havana Airport Transportation
+Transport from Havana Airport

-There are no public buses from Havana Airport and there is no train station or metro at Havana airport.
 Your transport from Havana airport to Havana city options are:

 If you are traveling from Havana Airport to Varadero or other areas on the island of Cuba, then you can either travel by private transfer directly from the airport or take a transfer or taxi into the city and take a Viazul Bus.
 (Our full guide to the Viazul Bus service is here)